dansimah/grocery-app/README.md

 1. Clone or download this project

-2. Create a `.env` file in the client folder with the following variables:
+2. Create a `.env` file at `/home/.env` with the following variables:
    ```
    TELEGRAM_TOKEN=your_telegram_bot_token_here
    GOOGLE_API_KEY=your_google_gemini_api_key_here